mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 });
 ```

-## Typography

 ### Font family

-The font family has been changed to [`Inter`](https://fonts.google.com/specimen/Inter?query=inter).
+The default theme typeface has been changed to [`Inter`](https://fonts.google.com/specimen/Inter?query=inter).
 Follow the [installation guide](/getting-started/installation/#inter-font) to install it.

-If you want to keep the old font family, you can do so by adding the following to your theme:
+To keep the old font family, add the following to your theme:

 ```js
 extendTheme({